Topic: Human rights principles

 Artificial intelligence

-Artificial intelligence ethics
+Ethical Artificial intelligence

-As part of ongoing efforts to raise awareness for the importance of digital responsibility and ethics in AI, the SDI has partnered up with the renowned Geneva School of Art and Design (HEAD) to create the interactive experience Adface.
-The web-based tool uses AI to analyse a person’s face and create a user profile to produce targeted advertisements that could fit the user profile.
-This simple tool shows that AI is already deeply embedded in and influencing everyday life (how AI algorithms influence decisions or automate a person’s decisions).
+As part of ongoing efforts to raise awareness of the importance of digital responsibility and ethics in AI, the SDI has partnered up with the renowned Geneva School of Art and Design (HEAD) to create the interactive experience Adface.
+The web-based tool uses AI to analyse a person’s face and create a user profile to produce targeted advertisements that fit the assumed profile of the person.
+This tool shows that AI is already deeply embedded in and influencing everyday life (how AI algorithms influence decisions or automate a person’s decisions) and also how AI algorithms can make incorrect assumptions.
 Art and design can be valuable allies for raising awareness and stimulating critical thinking around the societal implications of new technologies.

 Digital responsibility

-- DTL Criteria Catalogue
+Digital Trust Criteria Catalogue

 Acronym: UNHRC